Robin Cayzer, 3rd Baron Rotherwick

 Herbert Robin Cayzer, 3rd Baron Rotherwick (born 12 March 1954), is a British landowner and estate manager.
 He sat as a hereditary peer in the House of Lords for the Conservative Party, from 1996 until his retirement in 2022.

 Early life

 Robin Cayzer was born on 12 March 1954.
-He is the son of Herbert Cayzer, 2nd Baron Rotherwick (1912-1996), chairman of Caledonia Investments and British and Commonwealth Shipping and a Major of the Royal Scots Guards during the Second World War, and Sarah Jane (1933-1978), daughter of Sir Michael Nial Slade, 6th Baronet.
+He is the son of Herbert Cayzer, 2nd Baron Rotherwick (1912–1996), chairman of Caledonia Investments and British and Commonwealth Shipping and a Major in the Scots Guards during the Second World War, and Sarah Jane (1933–1978), daughter of Sir Michael Nial Slade, 6th Baronet.
 He spent his early childhood at Bletchingdon Park, a Palladian country house in Oxfordshire.
 When he was 13, the family moved to Cornbury Park, in the same county, where he still lives.

 He attended Harrow School and the Royal Military Academy, Sandhurst.
 He was further educated at the Royal Agricultural College, Cirencester, where he graduated with a Diploma in Agriculture (GDA) in 1982.